 Then welcome yourself to a whole new level of personal effectiveness.
 Welcome to your new superpower to create and enjoy the wild, wonderful journey of your precious life!

-The work of Dr. Dispenza, one more time, with feeling :)
+The work of Dr. Joe Dispenza, with feeling :)

 It may be hard to believe, but there is so much more I could explore here of Dr. Dispenza’s truly revolutionary work.
 Instead, I’ll pass the baton to you.
 I heartily encourage you to dive into this delicious, potentially transformative mode of being, thinking, feeling, and taking action.
 After all, why not, right?
 As you live your dream.
 For real.